25-hydroxy vitamin D test

 - Use of certain medicines, including phenytoin, phenobarbital, and rifampin

-A low vitamin D level is more common in African-American children (especially in the winter), as well as in infants who are breastfed only.
-A low vitamin D level may be associated with an increased risk of developing cancer.
+A low vitamin D level is more common in African American children (especially in the winter), as well as in infants who are breastfed only.

 A higher-than-normal level may be due to excess vitamin D, a condition called hypervitaminosis D. This is most commonly caused by taking too much vitamin D. It can result in too much calcium in the body (hypercalcemia).
 This leads to many symptoms and kidney damage.